matomo-org/developer-documentation/docs/how-piwik-works.md

 - `archive_blob_2014_11`: reports for November 2014
 - …

 The content of those archive tables is explained in more details in the ["Piwik database schema" guide](/guides/persistence-and-the-mysql-backend#archive-tables).
-The archiving process is explained in details in the ["All About Analytics Data" guide](/guides/all-about-analytics-data#the-archiving-process).
+The archiving process is explained in details in the ["Archiving" guide](/guides/archiving).

 ### From Archive data to reports